serhatozdal/uMarioMod/README.md

 # uMarioMod

+## Changes:
 converting visual c++ to c++.
+- godMode is added.

-godMode and unlimited lives are added.
+- unlimited live is added.
+- power up is added.

 ## Build Pre-requisites